silleknarf/art-master/README.md

 CONTRIBUTING
 ============

 Art Master is written in python and JS backed by a MySQL database.
-It can be running as a collection of docker containers using docker-compose.
+It can be run as a collection of docker containers using docker-compose.

 Get the code: